Skip to Content

 Roost Guards / Roost Deflectors

 Roost is the dirt and rocks kicked up by your ATV or by other riders.
 That is really all a roost guard will protect you from, along with branches and sticks hitting you when riding through wooded areas.
-It will not really protect you in the event of a crash though, and they weren’t designed to.
+It will not protect you in the event of a crash though, and they weren’t designed to.
 Roost guards don’t pass any CE safety certifications either, it’s just not what they’re built for.

 I would use a roost guard for light riding where I won’t be zooming past trees.
 But if you plan on doing tricks, or riding quickly through tough terrain.
 I would go with a stronger safer option, like a chest protector.